Combinatorial invariance conjecture for $\widetilde{A}_2$

 \section{The proof}

 We have now all the tools needed for proving the combinatorial invariance conjecture for $\tilde{A}_2$.
 For the reader's convenience let us comment on our strategy.
 Given two isomorphic intervals $[x,y]$ and $[x',y']$ we are going to prove that their corresponding Kazhdan-Lusztig polynomials coincide by splitting the argument with respect to the location of $y$ and $y'$ in the different regions $X$, $\Theta $, $\Theta_1$, and $\Theta_2$.\\ We first treat the cases where $y$ and $y'$ are located in different regions.
-This is the content of \S\ref{section diff regions}.
+This is the content of Lemma \ref{lemdifferent regions}.
 These are the ``easy cases''.
-Indeed, we will see throughout this section that when $y$ and $y'$ are located in different regions, a poset isomorphism between $[x,y]$ and $[x',y']$ is quite pathological and that if such an isomorphism exists, then the intervals are of small length or the corresponding Kazhdan-Lusztig polynomial is very simple ($1$ or $1+q$).
+Indeed, we will see in the proof of Lemma \ref{lemdifferent regions} that when $y$ and $y'$ are located in different regions, a poset isomorphism between $[x,y]$ and $[x',y']$ is quite pathological and that if such an isomorphism exists, then the intervals are of small length or the corresponding Kazhdan-Lusztig polynomial is very simple ($1$ or $1+q$).